iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 Run iExec Worker

 * Quick summary - This README documents the steps to set up a worker and join a workerpool using Vagrant
+    * [Vagrant](https://www.vagrantup.com/) - an open-source software product for building and maintaining portable virtual software development environments
+    * [VirtualBox](https://www.virtualbox.org/) - an open-source powerful virtualization product for enterprise as well as home use
 * Version - 1.0.0

 ---

 ## How do I get set up? ##

-Please confirm you have installed all dependencies mentioned in the Prerequisites step.
 Remember your worker needs to have WorkerPassWorkerPool NFT on your wallet to join Worker Pass Worker Pool.

 To confirm you have that NFT visit:
 [https://blockscout-bellecour.iex.ec/address/YourWalletaddress/tokens](https://blockscout-bellecour.iex.ec/address/0x587dcc67c6AB1ea86E4AA043a1282d584B05BFCc/tokens)

+Please confirm you have installed all dependencies mentioned in the Prerequisites step.

+## Prerequisites

+In this step pick your operationg system - Linux/Macos/Windows and follow the steps

 ### Prerequisites Windows ###